shanep-cs2/shanep-cs2/_lessons/lesson17.md

 other collections that are available.
 Java has a rich set of collections and it would be impractical to introduce them all in a one semester course.
 So we will introduce some core data-structures that are used to build more complex data-structures.

-## Objectives

-By the end of this lesson, you will be able to:

-- Identify node based data-structures (Linked List)
-- Identify when it is appropriate to use a Linked List